SKUMHE/MCAP/README.md

 # About MCAP #
 ### We at BitcoinGrowthFund have launched a token called MCAP.
-Our token uses the counter-party protocol for peer-to-peer transactions.
+Our token uses the ERC 20 protocol for peer-to-peer transactions.
 All MCAP transactions will be recorded to the Bitcoin Blockchain to ensure immutability and transparency.
 BitcoinGrowthFund has planned to release a total of 100 million tokens and has only released 20% of the MCAP tokens as of now.
 The remaining 80% will eventually be released in the coming months.
 ## Where will the funds be invested? ##
 The funds raised from the sale of MCAP tokens will be invested in various mining projects and other ICOs.<br />